Atlanta Back Injury Attorneys

 Back pain is a daily reality for many individuals.
-Whether due to the stressors of a physically demanding occupation or the long-term consequence of sitting at an ill-fitting desk every day, thousands of individuals file workers’ compensation claims for back injuries each year.
+Whether due to the stress of a physically demanding occupation or the long-term consequence of sitting at an ill-fitting desk every day, thousands of individuals file workers’ compensation claims for back injuries each year.

 While many are successful with these claims, back injuries are often contested by employers because it can be difficult to ascertain whether such an injury arose as a result of a work accident or other unrelated factors, such as a sports injury or a car accident.
+At The Law Offices of Nathaniel F. Hansford, LLC, our back injury attorneys in Atlanta guide those with back injury claims in Georgia and Alabama.

 Suffering Back Injuries On the Job

-Back injuries can arise in all types of circumstances while on the job.
+Different types of back injuries can arise in all types of circumstances while on the job.
 If you work in a physically demanding profession that requires you to lift or move heavy objects on a regular basis, you may risk straining your back muscles from overuse, or you may develop a disc or spinal problem.
 Alternatively, if you spend extensive time staring at a computer screen that is not tailored to your eye level, this can result in damage to your back muscles.

-In either of these scenarios, your back injury may develop over time, as a result of repetitive stress or overuse.
+In any of these scenarios, your back injury may develop over time, as a result of repetitive stress or overuse.
 At the other end of the spectrum, some workers experience sudden and immediate neck or back injuries as a result of an unexpected collision or fall.

 If you’ve hurt your back while working, you have the right to file a claim for workers’ compensation benefits through your employer.
+If you need assistance with workers' compensation claims, contact our back injury lawyer in Atlanta for experienced and aggressive help to seek compensation!

 The following steps are typically involved in a workers’ comp claim: